-However, as well as its eternal perspective, Source also can experience consciousness on a temporal plane, through us, through animals, and plants, and I believe through everything that is—even rocks, and the earth, and the sky.
+However, as well as its eternal perspective, Source also can experience consciousness on a temporal plane, through us, through animals, and plants, and I believe through everything that is—even rocks, the earth, and the sky.
 All things have consciousness—maybe not the same as our consciousness—but nevertheless, it’s there, and as a Whole, the entire Universe has consciousness.

-Now, as fragmented instances of Source Consciousness, we generally find it difficult to experience each other’s thoughts and feelings—unless we are one of those rare empaths—and so we feel a separateness to each other.
-It’s usually only by employing the quality of empathy—or telepathy if that’s a thing—that we can relate to each other on a purely conscious level.
+As fragmented instances of Source Consciousness, we generally find it difficult to experience each other’s thoughts and feelings, unless we are one of those rare empaths, and so we feel a separateness to each other.
+It’s usually only by employing the quality of empathy, or telepathy if that’s a thing, that we can relate to each other on a purely conscious level.
 But every now and then, a person comes into our lives that we feel deeply, deeply connected to.

 I’ve been fortunate enough to have experienced this a few times in my life, twice in previous romantic relationships that ultimately didn’t work out for various reasons, but there was a deep connection that I couldn’t put into words.
 At the time, I experienced a profound feeling of love, not just physically, but on a mental, emotional, and even spiritual level, but there was a certain immaturity about it.
-I didn’t really understand what was happening at the time, and when the relationships ended, I was crushed and thought I, we, had somehow failed, but in hindsight, I think these earlier relationships were preparing me for my current relationship which has the deep connection I speak of, actually on an uncanny level, off the charts—it’s like we are in each other’s heads this time around—and it’s much more mature than my earlier relationships.
-It feels safe, secure, like I’m not desperately trying to hold on to the person.
-There’s a feeling of “we just are”, like there is an understanding of what is happening, that maybe didn’t exist in my earlier, younger relationships.
-Finally, I think I know what’s happening to me, and it’s great.
-That feeling of deep connection, having found one person in 8 billion that you can relate to on all levels, and at an amazing depth, is really quite amazing.
+I didn’t really understand what was happening at the time, and when the relationships ended, I was crushed and thought I, we, had somehow failed.
+In hindsight, I think these earlier relationships were preparing me for my current relationship which has the deep connection I speak of.
+It’s like we are in each other’s heads and this time it’s more mature than my earlier relationships.
+It feels safe and secure like I’m not desperately trying to hold on to the person.
+There’s a feeling of “we just are” like there is an understanding of what is happening, that maybe didn’t exist in my earlier, younger relationships.
+That feeling of deep connection, having found one person in 8 billion that you can relate to on all levels, and at an unparallelled depth, is really quite amazing.